agrathwohl/ultra/_posts/2021-07-05-Hiller-Punch.md

 ![R7](/img/hiller-pics/R72.jpeg)

+***There is no return register installed yet in the master bedroom, even though the room is closed off by two separate doors and is thus subject to positive pressure buildup.***

+- Install a return register as is best-practice.

 ### Damage

 The master bedroom will be left with a hole in the floor within 10 inches of the path taken to enter and exit the room, presenting not only an aesthetic flaw but also a considerable safety hazard.